hermani456/github-follow-back/README.md

    - Add two new secrets:
      - `USERNAME`: Your GitHub username
      - `TOKEN`: The GitHub Personal Access Token you generated in the previous step
+4. The action will run every 5 hours, you can change this in the github_follow_back.yaml file.

 ## Whitelist Users